caubut-charter/matter-rpi4-nRF52840-dongle/docs/source/first_steps/getting_started.rst

    script/build --clean [ARTIFACT ..]

 Permission errors may occur due to docker containers creating files and directories on mounted volumes as the root user on the host.
-The :code:`--fix-permissions`, or :code:`-f`, flag will (slowly) repair the entire directory and is available on both scripts.
+The scripts will always attempt to fix them incrementally as it runs, but if permissions issue are triggered, the :code:`--fix-permissions`, or :code:`-f`, flag will (slowly) repair the entire project and is available on both scripts.
 If this flag is set, it occurs before any other step.

 ::

    script/bootstrap --fix-permissions
    script/build --fix-permissions

-To completely restore and update all dependencies, the following example sequence can be used.
+To completely restore the project to its initial state and update all dependencies, the following example sequence can be used.

 ::

    script/bootstrap -f && script/build -c

-With the basics covered, there are three ways to work through this guide.
-The remainder of this section only covers the first option.
-For the last two options, skip the rest of this section.
+With the basics covered, there are two ways to work through this guide.

-#. pre-build the artifacts
-#. build the artifacts as needed
+#. build the artifacts
-#. download the nightly built artifacts as needed
+#. download the artifacts built nightly

 For a single host setup (e.g. **RPi Only** and **RPi + SSD** configurations), everything can be pre-built with the following command.